orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 How to access the data?
 -----------------------

-Permanent stations, temporary stations with open access as well as metadata (stationXML) are available to AdriaArray members and non members `through EIDA nodes <https://www.orfeus-eu.org/data/eida/webservices/station/>`_.
+Peermanent stations, temporary stations with open access as well as metadata (stationXML) of all stations (including embargoed) are available to AdriaArray members and non members `through EIDA nodes <https://www.orfeus-eu.org/data/eida/webservices/station/>`_.

 In order to access the embargoed AdriaArray data, `EIDA Token <https://geofon.gfz-potsdam.de/eas/EIDAAuthenticationService.pdf>`_ is needed.
 The token act as login and passwords while requesting waveforms.

 EIDA Token
 ~~~~~~~~~~
-	- The seismic data will be available to the participants `through EIDA nodes <https://www.orfeus-eu.org/data/eida/webservices/station/>`_.
+	- The seismic data is available to the participants `through EIDA nodes <https://www.orfeus-eu.org/data/eida/webservices/station/>`_.
 	- The metadata are openly available, but accessing the embargoed waveforms requires an authentification.